Skip to content

 • Our Roadmap includes processing sub plugins as part of their parent plugin, but currently they are listed and processed separately.

-How to access Brickfield Translator?
+How to access Plugin Translator by Brickfield?

-The source code and documentation on how to setup and use are in the public domain.
+The source code and documentation on how to set up and use are in the public domain.

 github cat silhouette